Researcher, writer & speaker.

 Building safe and trusted human-machine relationships for a responsible future.

 I’m an aerospace engineer and senior lecturer.
-I work across projects that explore safe and trusted autonomy and autonomous technology, human-machine teaming and regulation and assurance of emerging technology capabilities, including AI.
+I work across projects that explore safe and trusted autonomy and autonomous technology, human-machine teaming and regulation and assurance of emerging technology capabilities in safety-critical domains.

 I studied a Bachelor of Aerospace Engineering and completed a PhD exploring decision making under uncertainty to support strategic air traffic flow management.
 Following my studies, I spent some time working in various organisations.
 I worked as a liaison officer, bridging the communication between civil and military airspace.
 I worked on Australia’s first satellite-based augmentation systems project.
 I also worked as a research specialist with Australia’s aviation regulatory body.
 I now work as a senior lecturer with the School of Engineering at the Australian National University.
-I am also a fellow with the Australian Army Research Centre (AARC) and formerly a fellow with Trusted Autonomous Systems (TAS).
+I am a fellow with the Australian Army Research Centre (AARC) and formerly a fellow with Trusted Autonomous Systems (TAS).
+I am also a member of the expert advisory group for the global commission on responsible AI in the military domain (GC REAIM).

 In addition to my research activities, I also teach within the Aerospace cluster at the Australian National University.
 I enjoy being able to develop innovative and creative educational content and experimenting with different approaches to education.
 Part of this journey has involved the development and delivery of a short course on trusted autonomous systems.
 I run this short course throughout the year, both in person and online.